 The Company's cash and cash equivalents are held in large Canadian and Mexican financial institutions.
-Cash equivalents mature at various dates during the twelve months following the statement of financial position date.
-The Company's excise tax included in accounts receivable consists primarily of sales tax due from the federal government of Canada.
+The Company's accounts receivable consists primarily of sales tax due from the federal government of Canada.
 The Company is exposed to credit risks through its accounts receivable.